ubpb/metacrunch/Readme.md

 Implementing sources
 --------------------

-A source (aka. a reader) is any Ruby object that responds to the `each` method that yields data objects one by one.
+A source (aka a reader) is any Ruby object that responds to the `each` method that yields data objects one by one.

 The data is usually a `Hash` instance, but could be other structures as long as the rest of your pipeline is expecting it.